 Best AI Robo-Advisor Alternatives for Long-Term Investing in 2026

-Last updated June 2026
+Last updated July 2026

 Short answer

 If you are a buy-and-hold investor, the right alternative to a classic robo-advisor depends on how hands-off you want to be.
 Managed robo-advisors like Betterment and Wealthfront run a diversified portfolio for you for an ongoing fee.
 M1 Finance automates your own target-weight design.
-Walnut is an AI investing assistant on the broker you already own: it reads your holdings read-only by default and lets you research and hold thematic baskets long term, talking through Claude, ChatGPT, or a built-in assistant.
+Walnut is an AI investing assistant on the broker you already own: it reads your holdings read-only by default and lets you research and hold thematic portfolios long term, talking through Claude, ChatGPT, or a built-in assistant.
 Origin leans planning; PortfolioPilot leans analysis.
 Over a long horizon, low ongoing cost, diversification, and not overtrading matter more than any single tool.
 Walnut is not an investment adviser.

 What actually matters for long-term investing